Top Gun: Critical response

-On Rotten Tomatoes the film has an approval rating of 59% based on reviews from 76 critics, with an average rating of 6.10/10.
+On Rotten Tomatoes the film has an approval rating of 55% based on reviews from 141 critics.
 The website's critical consensus states: "Though it features some of the most memorable and electrifying aerial footage shot with an expert eye for action, Top Gun offers too little for non-adolescent viewers to chew on when its characters aren't in the air."
 On Metacritic, the film has a weighted average score of 50 out of 100 based on 15 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 2.5 out of 4 stars, saying that:

 Movies like Top Gun are hard to review because the good parts are so good and the bad parts are so relentless.
 The dogfights are absolutely the best since Clint Eastwood's electrifying aerial scenes in Firefox.
 But look out for the scenes where the people talk to one another.

 Gene Siskel of the Chicago Tribune gave the film 3 out of 4 stars, praising the action sequences but criticizing the romantic subplot, writing that "it belongs in a teenage sex-fantasy film and not in a movie that deserves the genuine romantic value of An Officer and a Gentleman".
 American film critic Pauline Kael commented:

 When McGillis is offscreen, the movie is a shiny homoerotic commercial: the pilots strut around the locker room, towels hanging precariously from their waists.
 It's as if masculinity had been redefined as how a young man looks with his clothes half off, and as if narcissism is what being a warrior is all about.